Rudolf Kirchschläger: Early life and education

 Born in Niederkappel, Upper Austria, Kirschläger was orphaned at the age of 11.
 He graduated from high school in Horn in 1935 with distinction and started to study law at the University of Vienna.
 However, after the Anschluss of Austria in 1938, he had to give up his studies.
 Upon refusing to join the NSDAP, his scholarship was revoked and Kirchschläger could not finance his studies any longer.
 Kirchschläger worked as a bank clerk in 1938 until he was drafted to service in the infantry of the Wehrmacht in the summer of 1939.
 Kirchschläger fought as a soldier from the very beginning of the war, first during the invasion of Poland, later on the Western Front, and after 1941 against Russia on the Eastern Front.

 In late 1940, in order to get out of the military, he used a two-month front-leave to prepare for the final exam (Staatsexamen) of his law studies.
 Subsequently, he passed the exams and graduated to Doctor iuris.

 However, he was sent back to the Eastern Front, where he was wounded in 1942.
 Towards the end of war, he was captain and training officer at the military academy at Wiener Neustadt in the Vienna region.
 In early April 1945, commanding a company of cadets fighting approaching Soviet troops, he was badly wounded on his leg, an injury from which he never fully recovered.

 Post-World War II

 After the war, Kirchschläger worked as a district judge until 1954 in Langenlois and later Vienna.
 In 1954, he got the chance to work in the Ministry of Foreign Affairs, although he did not speak any foreign languages.
 In order to take part in the negotiations on the Austrian State Treaty, he taught himself English in only a few months.
 From 1967 until 1970, he was ambassador in Prague.
-Despite orders not to do so, he issued exit visas to Czech citizens who tried to flee from the Communists during the Soviet invasion of Czechoslovakia.
+Despite orders not to do so, he issued exit visas to Czechoslovak citizens who tried to flee from the Communists during the Soviet invasion of Czechoslovakia.
 From 1970 to 1974 he was Minister of Foreign Affairs.